 The amount of education needed to pursue a job or career varies, and it often depends upon the specific path a worker has chosen.
 Some people might be happy to remain in or near an entry level in the field they love, but others will want promotions and more responsibility as they age.
 Additional schooling is necessary for many to progress beyond entry level jobs.
 Going back to school while working is one option, but some careers begin with more school before a person spends years within their field.
 It all depends upon how fast and far a person wants their career to extend.

 It often takes long hours and hard work for a person to succeed in their chosen career field, but most of them are very dedicated to reaching their ultimate goal.
 For those just beginning their work as young adults, lifetime learning could be a passion they apply to their work.
-Those in the medical field could find it easier to reach their goals through A & L. They can use a preoperative assessment course or healthcare assistant courses to help them work better and progress.
+Those in the medical field could find it easier to reach their goals through A & L. They can use a preoperative assessment course, ECG interpretation courses or healthcare assistant courses to help them work better and progress.

 It is true that not all jobs require constant updates on new techniques, and there are still plenty that do not require additional learning after the formative years.
 For anyone pursuing a career that requires advanced learning, there are plenty of options available.
 They might select a course of study before working in their chosen field, or it could be easier for them to combine work and learning.
 Those who have decided they want to do more than entry level work will often return to the classroom for more knowledge to apply to their work, and they can eventually reach whatever goal they have set.